Weight cycling and Serre-type conjectures for unitary groups: -adic Hodge theory

 As its title indicated, in this subsection we introduce Breuil modules with descent data, which morally speaking are the reductions mod $p$ of strongly divisible modules with descent data, and which are the basic tool for studying the reductions mod $p$ of lattices in potentially semistable Galois representations.

-In fact we restrict ourselves to the case of representation which become semistable over a tamely ramified extension.
-Thus we carry over the running hypotheses of the preceding subsection, namely we consider a tamely ramified Galois extension $K/K'$, with $K$ finite over $\mathbb Q_p$, and with ramification index $e(K/K')$, and we furthermore assume given a uniformiser $\pi \in K$ such that $\pi^{e(K/K')} \in K'$.
+We carry over the running hypotheses of the preceding subsection, namely we consider a tamely ramified Galois extension $K/K'$, with $K$ finite over $\mathbb Q_p$, and with ramification index $e(K/K')$, and we furthermore assume given a uniformiser $\varpi \in K$ such that $\varpi^{e(K/K')} \in K'$.
 We let $e$ denote the absolute ramification index of $K$.

 Let $\F$ be a finite extension of $\Fp$.
 Recall that the category $\FBrModdd$ of \emph{Breuil modules of weight $r$ with descent data} from $K$ to $K'$ and coefficients in $\F$ consists of quintuples $(\mathcal{M},\mathcal{M}_{r},\varphi_{r},\hat{g},N)$ where: \begin{itemize}\item $\mathcal{M}$ is a finitely generated $(k\otimes_{\F_p}\F)[u]/u^{ep}$-module, free over $k[u]/u^{ep}$. \item $\M_{r}$ is a $(k\otimes_{\F_p}\F)[u]/u^{ep}$-submodule of $\M$ containing $u^{er}\M$. \item $\varphi_{r}:\M_{r}\to\M$ is $\F$-linear and $\varphi$-semilinear (where $\varphi:k[u]/u^{ep}\to k[u]/u^{ep}$ is the $p$-th power map) with image generating $\M$ as a $(k\otimes_{\F_p}\F)[u]/u^{ep}$-module. \item $N:\M\to \M$ is $k\otimes_{\F_{p}}\F$-linear and satisfies $N(ux)=uN(x)-ux$ for all $x\in\M$, $u^{e}N(\M_{r})\subset\M_{r}$, and $\varphi_{r}(u^{e}N(x))=cN(\varphi_{r}(x))$ for all $x\in\M_{r}$.
 Here, $c \in (k[u]/u^{ep})^\times$ is the image of $\varphi_1(E(u))$ under the natural map $S \to k[u]/u^{ep}$. \item $\hat{g}:\M\to\M$ are additive bijections for each $g\in\Gal(K/K')$, preserving $\M_{r}$, commuting with the $\varphi_{r}$- and $N$-actions, and satisfying $\hat{g}_1\circ \hat{g}_2=\widehat{g_1\circ g_2}$ for all $g_1, g_2\in\Gal(K/K')$.
-Furthermore, if $a\in k\otimes_{\F_{p}}\F$, $m\in\M$ then $\hat{g}(au^{i}m)=g(a)((g(\pi)/\pi)^{i}\otimes 1)u^{i}\hat{g}(m)$. \end{itemize}
+Furthermore, if $a\in k\otimes_{\F_{p}}\F$, $m\in\M$ then $\hat{g}(au^{i}m)=g(a)((g(\varpi)/\varpi)^{i}\otimes 1)u^{i}\hat{g}(m)$. \end{itemize}

 \begin{rem} It follows from the assumption that $\mathcal{M}$ is a finitely generated $(k\otimes_{\F_p}\F)[u]/u^{ep}$-module, which is free over $k[u]/u^{ep}$, that $\mc{M}$ is in fact a free $(k\otimes_{\F_p}\F)[u]/u^{ep}$-module.
 (The proof of Proposition 1.2 of \cite{MR2457845} goes through, with $\M_r$, $\varphi_r$ replacing $\M_1$, $\varphi_1$.) \end{rem}